Plasmon-enhanced graphene photodetector with CMOS-compatible titanium nitride: Abstract

 \section{Abstract}

 Graphene has emerged as an ultrafast optoelectronic material for on-chip photodetector applications.
 The 2D nature of graphene enables its facile integration with complementary metal-oxide semiconductor (CMOS) microelectronics and silicon photonics, yet graphene absorbs only $\sim$2.3\% of light.
 Plasmonic metals can enhance the responsivity of graphene photodetectors, but may result in CMOS-incompatible devices, depending on the choice of metal.
-Here, we propose a plasmon-enhanced photothermoelectric graphene photodetector using CMOS-compatible titanium nitride (TiN) on the silicon-on-insulator (SOI) platform.
-The device performance is compared for two substrate materials: SiO$_{2}$ and hexagonal boron nitride (hBN).
-We find out that the thermoelectric performance of graphene is enhanced by hBN, but this enhancement comes at the expense of a slower device speed.
-Moreover, our study reveals that the bandwidth of the graphene-on-SiO$_{2}$ photodetector has a $\sim$150$\,$GHz theoretical limit, and $\sim\,$65$\,$GHz for the graphene-on-hBN photodetector.
-The device presented in this study has a high-speed response with a responsivity as high as 4.4$\,$A/W for an ultra-compact length of 3.5$\,$\textmu m, and exhibits a nearly flat photoresponse across the telecom C-band.
-Furthermore, the presented device operates at zero-bias, consumes zero energy, and has an ultra-low intrinsic noise equivalent power (NEP$\,$\textless$\,25\:\text{pW/}\sqrt{\text{Hz}}$).
+Here, we propose a plasmon-enhanced photothermoelectric graphene detector using CMOS-compatible titanium nitride (TiN) on the silicon-on-insulator (SOI) platform.
+The device performance is quantified by its responsivity, operation speed, and noise equivalent power.
+Its bandwidth exceeds 100$\,$GHz, and it exhibits a nearly flat photoresponse across the telecom C-band.
+The photodetector responsivity is as high as 1.4$\,$A/W (1.1$\,$A/W external) at an ultra-compact length of 3.5$\,$\textmu m, which is the most compact footprint reported for a graphene-based waveguide photodetector.
+Furthermore, it operates at zero-bias, consumes zero energy, and has an ultra-low intrinsic noise equivalent power (NEP$\,$\textless$\,25\:\text{pW/}\sqrt{\text{Hz}}$).